-Most index funds (like S&P 500 index funds) weight the stocks in the funds in direct proportion to each company’s market capitalization.
+Market capitalization is one such factor; most index funds weight the stocks in the funds in direct proportion to each company’s market capitalization.
 In other words, the larger the company, the more of the fund is invested in that company’s stock.
 This has been the traditional approach to tracking the index.

-- Tax-efficient: By pairing it with Stock-level Tax-Loss Harvesting, we’re able to minimize the impact of taxes on your excess returns.
-No other Smart Beta service or fund is able to do this.
+- Tax-efficiency: By pairing it with US Direct Indexing (formerly known as Stock-level Tax-Loss Harvesting), we’re able to minimize the impact of taxes on your excess returns.

-- Multifactor: While there are many investment factors that can be considered when assessing an individual security, 95% of Smart Beta ETFs only use one factor.
+- Multiple investment factors: While there are many investment factors that can be considered when assessing an individual security, many Smart Beta ETFs only use one factor.
 But our research team has analyzed the data and determined that five factors most efficiently optimize your portfolio.

 This communication has been prepared solely for informational purposes only.
 Nothing in this communication should be construed as an offer, recommendation, or solicitation to buy or sell any security or a financial product.
 Any links provided to other server sites are offered as a matter of convenience and are not intended to imply that Wealthfront or its affiliates endorses, sponsors, promotes and/or is affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.